 - Order attributes include: order number, Item name, description, cost, sale price, customer name, email, address, phone.

 - Orders from Shopify will trigger an update in inventory in Revel

 - This update in inventory in Revel will in turn, trgger an update in inventory in Shopify

 - Revel will be the main source of truth for inventory levels - whatever value is in Revel is what will show in Shopify

 Customer Syncing between Revel and Shopify

 - Customers can be sync'd in both directions between Shopify and Revel.
 This is handy when a customer makes a change to personal details.
 The system can be set to amend the latest change.

 - Customer attributes include: customer name, email, address, phone.

 Custom development DSYNC is a very flexible data integration platform and can do some weird and wonderful integration features.
 If you would like extras that are not covered in the above work flow we do have a professional services option where we can custom code integration features.
 We charge a scoping fee if you would like something that is not part of the above integration flow.

 How much does the Revel and Shopify connector cost?
 Basic set up listed above is free and then the on-going costs depend on the amount of data you push through the system.
-From our modelling most small cafes, bars and restaurants are on the $25 USD per month plan.
-Larger restaurants with multi locations are on our $100 / 199 plan.
+From our modelling most small cafes, bars and restaurants are on our Starter plan.
+Larger restaurants with multi locations are on our Professional plan.
 For more information on our pricing plans please see our pricing explanation page If DSYNC is installing your Shopify and Revel integration please update your credit card in the account section when you sign up for your DSYNC account.